Cow & Calf 06 (July 2013)

 sketchfab

-Prehistoric carving found on a knoll, approx. 230 metres SSE of the Cow and Calf on Rombalds Moor, West Yorkshire.
-This fairly upright rock is referenced IAG314 in Boughey & Vickerman’s 2003 publication ‘Prehistoric Rock Art of the West Riding’, where it’s described as: ‘Large, flat, pear-shaped, rough grit rock.
-Three cups and a basin (name carving recent).’
-The CSI: Rombalds Moor project subsequently referenced the stone ‘Cow and Calf 06’, noting the same motifs.
-However, they suggest the larger bowl could be natural formed.
-Is there a ring around the larger cup??
-Historic England listing: https://historicengland.org.uk/listing/the-list/list-entry/1012850 ERA info: https://archaeologydataservice.ac.uk/era/section/panel/details.jsf?eraId=2415 This decimated model shows the carved area and was created from 2 stereo pairs captured by Richard Stroud (CSI team) in July 2013.
-The imagery forms part of the HLF funded CSI: Rombalds Moor / Watershed Landscape Project archive deposited with ERA/ADS.
+Prehistoric carving discovered atop a knoll approximately 230 meters southeast of the Cow and Calf on Rombalds Moor, West Yorkshire.
+This fairly upright rock is documented in Boughey & Vickerman's 2003 publication 'Prehistoric Rock Art of the West Riding' as IAG314, where it is described as: 'A large, flat, pear-shaped, rough grit rock featuring three cups and a basin.
+The carving was recently named.'
+The CSI: Rombalds Moor project subsequently referenced the stone 'Cow and Calf 06,' noting the same motifs.
+However, they suggest that the larger bowl may be naturally formed.
+Is there a ring around the larger cup?
+Historic England listing: https://historicengland.org.uk/listing/the-list/list-entry/1012850 ERA information: https://archaeologydataservice.ac.uk/era/section/panel/details.jsf?eraId=2415 This decimated model shows the carved area and was created from two stereo pairs captured by Richard Stroud (CSI team) in July 2013.
+The imagery forms part of the HLF-funded CSI: Rombalds Moor / Watershed Landscape Project archive deposited with ERA/ADS.

 Download Model from sketchfab